 The state's Veterans Trust Fund has faced a structural deficit for years, requiring an infusion of $29.6 million from the state in the 2019-21 budget to stay in the black.

-Keeping this promise would mean convening the committee, holding regular meetings and ultimately taking action or making a report.
+Those financial struggles also prompted Gov. Tony Evers to promise during his campaign that he would convene a blue-ribbon commission to address the solvency issues.
+Keeping this promise would mean convening a committee, holding regular meetings and ultimately taking action or making a report.

 The fund finances the majority of the programs for the state's Veterans Affairs Department, but the loan program that once funded it was shut down in 2011.
 Despite the name, it is now essentially a pass-through account reliant on cash infusions, rather than a trust fund with investments.

 Evers has since addressed this issue, but not in the way he promised.

 The governor directed staff in the state Department of Veterans Affairs to solicit input from the public on the fund, and they heard from 200 stakeholders over the course of three sessions in December 2020.